mgoellnitz/trackdown/README.md

 library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

-## UPDATE command for the commit hook
+## SYNCHRONIZE roadmap also on unhandled commits

 *1.0*

+The roadmap file should be updated on every commit since there might be changes in the issues collection file not produced by the commit hook script which might affect the roadmap.

+## ROADMAP should show percentage for work in progress

+*1.0*

+As with the number of resolved issues there should be a second value for the work in progress.

+## UPDATE command for the commit hook (resolved)

+*1.0*

 Add an update command so that the commit hook can be updated alongside the tool script to be in sync.

-## SETUP tracking repository symmetrically
+## SETUP tracking repository symmetrically (in progress)

 *1.0*